Estimating Density Functions for Probabilistic Power Flow Using Invertible Neural Networks: Related Work

 \subsubsection{Invertible NNs}

-INNs are first proposed in~\cite{dinh2014nice} as a class of NN-based generative models, also known as flow-based generative models, under the NICE framework.
-Compared with conventional NNs, INNs are structurally invertible and allow the exact computation of the determinant of the Jacobian.
+INNs are first proposed in~\cite{dinh2014nice} as a class of NN-based generative models, also known as flow-based generative models, under the non-linear independent components estimation (NICE) framework.
+Compared to conventional NNs, INNs are structurally invertible and allow the exact computation of the determinant of the Jacobian.
 One major challenge of INNs is that their invertibility constraints often limit model flexibility and expressiveness compared with other types of NN-based models.
 To address these limitations, a large body of subsequent research has been developed based on the original NICE architecture.
 For example, RealNVP~\cite{dinh2016density} extends NICE by introducing a different formulation of affine coupling layers.
 However, both NICE and RealNVP are still based on affine transformations, which are not sufficiently flexible for complex generative tasks.
 To overcome this issue, spline-based flows were introduced in~\cite{durkan2019neural,dolatabadi2020invertible}, significantly improving the expressiveness of INNs beyond affine mappings.
 INNs have also been applied to energy consumption profile generation, as demonstrated in~\cite{xia2025flow,ge2020modeling}.
 More recently, attention mechanisms have been integrated into INNs in~\cite{zhai2024normalizing}, achieving state-of-the-art performance compared with other generative models.
-In this paper, we demonstrate how INNs can be used for analytical PPF.
+In this paper, we leverage the invertibility of INNs and propose a hybrid INN-based model to improve their expressiveness for voltage-density approximation in PPF.